 How do I get my internship approved and get registered?

 In order to get approved and registered, you must first locate and secure an internship.

-Once you have the details available, you must complete the Internship Approval Form (pdf), and an Internship Description, as described in the Internship Guidelines below.
-Once your internship has been approved by the Internship Supervisor, a member of the Comm program will enroll you in the appropriate section of COMM 492 or COMM 392.
+Once you have the details available, you must complete the Internship Approval/Evaluation Form as described in the Internship Guidelines below.
+Once your internship has been approved by the Department Chair, a member of the Communication Studies program will enroll you in the appropriate section of COMM 492 or COMM 392.